A Guide Through M&A – Types of Mergers and Acquisitions

 1) Horizontal Merger

 This type of merger happens between immediate competitors and is common in industries with few companies, resulting in stiff competition.
-Therefore, mergers and their resultant benefits are major driving factors for merged companies in the existing industry.
+Therefore, mergers and their resultant benefits are major factors for merged companies in the existing industry.

 2) Vertical Merger